meiras/HCI-with-VAs/README.md

 2. The target performs.
 3. The perceiver adjusts expectations, storing the new expectation.

+__*LS COMMENTS:*__
+*See previous comment about needing to translate this into actual steps that are being carried out through lines of code.
+This is a good start, but at this point you'll be needing to move from your conceptual implementation (what is expressed here) to an actual computational implementation.

 &nbsp;
 ### 4) Model Parameters and Initialization